vuestorefront/shopware-pwa/docs/landing/concepts/routing.md

     - Sets the locale within `i18n` plugin (`app.i18n.locale = languageLocaleCode`)

 Thanks to this process, the application is aware of the language and currency the customer is using at the moment.

+## Production setup

+If Shopware PWA application runs over a proxy (reverse proxy, load balancer, etc.) there is additional configuration required in order to tell Shopware PWA which domain (host) should be resolved.

+To do so, provide [X-Forwarded-Host](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host) header containing appropriate host (appearing between a proxy and Shopware PWA).